VidhunKr/Assignment1/qus&ans.md

 # Q1.
 What is the use of
 ## Ans: The declaration specifies that the document is written in HTML5.
-The declaration is a an instruction to the web browser about what version of html the page is written in.
+The declaration is a an instruction to the web browser about what version of html the page is written in .

 # Q2.
 Explain semantic tags in html?
 And Why do we need it?
 ## Ans:Semantic html tags are tags that define the meaning of the content they contain.